josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 Besides: there's a point where a dangerous tool bears some of the responsibility for its own safety.

 When the microwave was brand new to the market, and this new space-age technology allowed what used to take 10–20 minutes or more to get done in mere seconds, the manufacturers did't get to make ovens that stayed on when you opened the door just because the tech was new and revolutionary.
 They couldn't claim the user should've known better, while allowing their kitchen to fry and their pets to die of internal burns (even though, presumably, most of the people using the new microwaves were previously experienced cooks).
-They had to build safety features in.<Footnote number="4" />
+They had to build safety features in.<footnote>I guess I shouldn’t assume; I wasn’t around when microwaves were first introduced.
+But the point still stands even if it wasn’t that way to begin with.</footnote>

 <CalloutPlusQuote>